 1. On the Quick Launch, click Server Settings.

-2. Under Workflow and Project Detail Pages, click Workflow Phases
+2. Under Workflow and Project Detail Pages, click Workflow Phases.

-3. On the Workflow Phases Page, select the row of the phase you want to modify
+3. On the Workflow Phases Page, select the row of the phase you want to modify.

 To select the row, click the gray box to the left of the phase name or click anywhere on the row that does not have hyperlinked text.

-4. Click Delete Workflow Phases
+4. Click Delete Workflow Phases.

 5. When prompted to confirm the action, click OK.

-Before deleting a phase, it is a good idea to verify that no stages are connected to this phase to avoid problems with your workflow.
+Before deleting a phase, it is a good idea to verify that no stages are connected to the phase to avoid problems with your workflow.

 Deciding Naming Convention for Phases

 A naming convention is a standard that you create to apply structure to your phases.
-There are several reasons why you might want to consider a naming convention for phases.
-First, you may want to differentiate between organizational phases and those provided by Project Server.
-Second, you may want the phases to be listed in a particular order when you sort by phase.
-Finally, you may want to differentiate which phases belong to which workflow.
-Below are some examples for you to review.
+There are three reasons why you might want to consider a naming convention for phases.

+1. You may want to differentiate between organizational phases and those provided by Project Server.

+2. You may want the phases to be listed in a particular order when you sort by phase.

+3. You may want to differentiate which phases belong to which workflow.

-It is recommended that you plan out your naming convention structure and if necessary, explain it to your Project Server users to ensure complete understanding of how these phases will illustrate your organizational lifecycle.
+It is recommended that you plan out your naming convention structure and, if necessary, explain it to Project Server users to ensure complete understanding of how these phases will illustrate your organizational lifecycle.

 Building Project Selection Criteria

-In order to help manage the new work being evaluated with an organization or a PMO, Project Server has an opportunity to create selection criteria options that will help an organization to rate, rank and select the right projects, versus just selecting based on discussion.
+In order to help manage the new work being evaluated with an organization or a PMO, Project Server has an opportunity to create selection criteria options that will help an organization to rate, rank, and select the right projects rather than just selecting based on discussion.
+By allowing the user to rate, rank and score a project, it helps to provide better selection criteria when evaluating and choosing projects over each other.[AU: clarify: users of Project Server can create selection criteria options?]

-It is important to have a weighted or metrics driven selection or ranking criteria as it helps to drive the emotion of project prioritization and lends a system of balanced scoring.
-Of course, in most organizations there will be selection of projects regardless of whether they score higher or lower.
-These may be “pet projects,” or projects that may have a relationship with an already started or approved project.
-In this case Project Server provides the opportunity to create dependencies between projects or during the selection process to force a project in.
+It is important to have a weighted or metrics-driven selection or ranking criteria as it helps to drive out the emotion of project prioritization and lends a system of balanced scoring based on quantifiable metrics.[AU: clarify meaning].
+Of course, in most organizations, there will be selection of projects, regardless of whether they score higher or lower.
+These may be pet projects or projects that have a relationship with an already started or approved project.
+In this case, Project Server enables users to create dependencies between projects or during the selection process to force a project in.

-If a project is forced in other higher rated projects may be forced out, but it is shown within the tool so that those who are in the review and selection process can see the impact of their choices.
+If a project is forced in, other higher-rated projects may be forced out, but it the status of each project is shown within the tool so that those who are in the review and selection process can see the impact of their choices.

-In Project Server, you have different selection criteria that can be specified to help prioritize the new work being reviewed.
-These selection criteria are made up of elements within the Project Portfolio Server module within Project Server such as business drivers (associated to a project), impact statements, and the risk score.
-We will be detailing these out further.
+In Project Server, different selection criteria can be specified to help prioritize the new work being reviewed.
+These selection criteria are made up of elements within the Project Portfolio Server module within Project Server and include business drivers (associated to a project), impact statements, and the risk score.
+Later in this chapter, we detail these further[AU: where?].